What type of research study qualifies for exemption?

 - Collecting data specific to teacher and/or student current knowledge, beliefs, or attitudes towards learning, or data about how these change over time.
 These studies may be descriptive in nature and may even be longitudinal.
 Interviews, observations, and surveys must include questions and subject matter that fall within the scope of the educational activity being studied.

-- Data collection using videotape, audiotape, and/or photography will be eligible for exempt status only when the materials are accessible only to the researchers and they are destroyed after coding specific to the proposed research.
-Video and audio taping that is intended for other uses, such as presentation at meetings, publication, or education of graduate students, may not be eligible for exempt status.
+- Data collection using video or audio recordings, and/or photography may be eligible for exempt status only when the materials are accessible only to the researchers and they are destroyed after coding specific to the proposed research.
+Video and audio recording that is intended for other uses, such as presentation at meetings, publication, or education of graduate students, may not be eligible for exempt status.
 Please justify the necessity for using these methods for collecting data and specify exactly what will be collected.
 If the information collected can identify an individual person (i.e., student, staff member), it may be necessary to document signed consent using a consent form.
 In addition, if the materials will be used in a presentation or publication, it may be necessary to obtain specific permission from parents to do so.

 - Obtaining samples of student work or scores may be eligible for exemption if FERPA regulations are met.